cliftbar/godin/ssg/content/hurricane/2023/al212023_twenty-one2023.md

 Tropical Cyclone Discussion under AWIPS header MIATCDAT1 and WMO header WTNT41 KNHC.

 RAINFALL:  The tropical depression is expected to produce additional rainfall totals of 4 to 8 inches with maximum amounts of 12 inches across Nicaragua and 2 to 4 inches with maximum amounts of 6 inches across southern and eastern Honduras.
 These rains are likely to produce flash and urban flooding, along with mudslides in areas of higher terrain.

 NEXT ADVISORY
 -------------
-Next complete advisory at 500 AM EDT.
+Next complete advisory at 1100 AM EDT.

 $$
-Forecaster D. Zelinsky
+Forecaster Kelly